 Students are encouraged and supported to transfer their skills, knowledge and understandings to alternate contexts, both in our local community and the world beyond.
 Students at Oxley are learning for life!

-School, especially primary schools, are not simply about learning how to read and write.
+School, especially in the primary years, is not simply about learning how to read and write.
 It’s important to ensure that other life skills are properly developed.
 We place great emphasis on nurturing skills and attitudes in our students, such as respect, resourcefulness, resilience and cooperation, through a Biblical worldview.

-Our primary school teachers bring the Australian Curriculum alive by making relevant links between core subjects and inquiry based units of work.
+Our Junior School teachers bring the Australian Curriculum alive by making relevant links between core subjects and inquiry based units of work.
 We value every opportunity we have to make a difference in the life and learning of the students in our care and look forward to supporting children in their educational journey.

-Discover what our private schools can offer your child
+Discover what our Junior School can offer your child

 A good education is one of the best gifts one can provide children.
-To learn more about our private primary school’s curriculum, browse through the below tabs, where we provide information from prep to year six.
+To learn more about our Junior School’s curriculum, browse through the tabs below, where we provide information from Prep to Year 6.

-If you have any further questions about our primary school, or if you have any questions about our senior private school, please don’t hesitate to get in contact with us on +61 3 9727 9900.
+If you have any further questions about our Junior School, or if you have any questions about our Senior School, please don’t hesitate to get in contact with us on +61 3 9727 9900.
 Our friendly reception team will be happy to help or arrange a visit.
 We welcome the opportunity to get to know your family better and show you what we have to offer.